wesen/midimix-filter/README.md

 This is pretty much for my own use, so that I can use the MIDIMix outside of ableton and control multiple synths.

+## Installation

+Run `npm install`, followed by `node_modules/.bin/electron-rebuild` to link the native MIDI library.
+This does not really have a GUI yet, but it might be planned for the future, hence the electron wrapper.

 ## Usage and functionality

 Run the program using `npm start`.